Brazil - Guapiacu Bird Lodge, Itatiaia

 day trips to Serra Dos Orgaos National Park.

-Here, in excellent evergreen forest, we値l look for mantled and
+Here, at higher elevations in excellent evergreen forest, we値l look for mantled and

 white-necked hawks, yellow-green grosbeak, pale-browed treehunter,

 white-barred piculet, white-throated woodcreeper, Brazilian antthrush, and others.
 Mixed

 flocks at the higher elevations, where bamboo and epiphytes are typical of the